AbhinavA10/AbhinavA10.github.io/README.md

 # AbhinavA10.github.io
 My Personal Website, and some documentation for future use.
-I chose to use bootstrap as it takes care of most of the css required to scale my site to mobile.
+I chose to use bootstrap as it helps implement most of the css required to scale my site to mobile.

 ## Todo and Issues
 - [ ] make better favicon.ico/logo